 Army National Guard Sustainability Support

-As the prime contractor on Contract No. W9133L-13-P-0048, we were responsible for supporting the Army National Guard (“ARNG”) Directorate and state National Guards’ (“NGs”) sustainability efforts.
+As the prime contractor, we were responsible for supporting the Army National Guard (“ARNG”) Directorate and state National Guards’ (“NGs”) sustainability efforts.
 This involved providing assistance for the development of a comprehensive program to effectively and efficiently implement Executive Orders (EOs) such as EO 13514 and EO 13693, Department of Defense (“DOD”), Army and ARNG policies and guidance and meet ARNG Readiness, Recruiting and Retention requirements.
 We provided assistance with ARNG sustainability initiatives and communication efforts onsite, through guidance on energy efficiency, renewable energy and waste minimization efforts at the National Guard Bureau (NGB) and state NG levels.

 We guided NGs in the tracking, validation and reporting of energy and water savings.
 We trained ARNG and NG energy managers, facility managers and administrative personnel on utility billing analyses, energy auditing and energy conservation investment programs.
 We analyzed state NG utility bills, recommended energy saving opportunities and developed reports based on our energy analysis.